Custom Rules

 Testing Typed Rules

-For rules that do need type information, parserOptions
+For rules that do need type information, parserOptions must be passed in as well.

-Tests must have at least an absolute tsconfigRootDir
+Tests must have at least an absolute tsconfigRootDir path provided as well as a relative project path from that directory:

 import { ESLintUtils } from '@typescript-eslint/experimental-utils';